Optimal Clock Synchronization with Signatures: Abstract

 \section{Abstract}

 Cryptographic signatures can be used to increase the resilience of distributed systems against adversarial attacks, by increasing the number of faulty parties that can be tolerated.
 While this is well-studied for consensus, it has been underexplored in the context of fault-tolerant clock synchronization, even in fully connected systems.
-Here, the honest parties of an $n$-node system are required to compute output clocks of small skew (i.e., maximum phase offset) despite local clock rates varying between $1$ and $\vartheta>1$, end-to-end communication delays varying between $d-u$ and $d$, and the interference from malicious parties.
-So far, it is only known that clock pulses of skew $d$ can be generated with (trivially optimal) resilience of $\lceil n/2\rceil-1$~\cite{ADDNR19}, improving over the tight bound of $\lceil n/3\rceil-1$ holding without signatures for \emph{any} skew bound~\cite{DHS84,ST85}.
+Here, the honest parties of an $n$-node system are required to compute output clocks of small skew (i.e., phase offset) despite local clock rates varying between $1$ and $\vartheta>1$, end-to-end communication delays varying between $d-u$ and $d$, and the interference from malicious parties.
+Known algorithms with (trivially optimal) resilience of $\lceil n/2\rceil-1$ improve over the tight bound of $\lceil n/3\rceil-1$ holding without signatures for \emph{any} skew bound~\cite{DHS84,ST85}, but incur skew $d$~\cite{ADDNR19} or $\Omega(n(u+(\vartheta-1)d))$~\cite{LM84}.
 Since typically $d\gg u$ and $\vartheta-1\ll 1$, this is far from the lower bound of $u+(\vartheta-1)d$ that applies even in the fault-free case~\cite{BW01}.

-We prove matching upper and lower bounds of $\Theta(u+(\vartheta-1)d)$ on the skew for the resilience range from $\lceil n/3\rceil$ to $\lceil n/2\rceil-1$.
-The algorithm showing the upper bound is, under the assumption that the adversary cannot forge signatures, deterministic.
-The lower bound holds even if clocks are initially perfectly synchronized, message delays between honest nodes are known, $\vartheta$ is arbitrarily close to one, and the synchronization algorithm is randomized.
+We prove tight bounds of $\Theta(u+(\vartheta-1)d)$ on the skew for the resilience range from $\lceil n/3\rceil$ to $\lceil n/2\rceil-1$.
+Our algorithm is, granted that the adversary cannot forge signatures, deterministic.
+Our lower bound holds even if clocks are initially perfectly synchronized, message delays between honest nodes are known, $\vartheta$ is arbitrarily close to one, and the synchronization algorithm is randomized.
 This has crucial implications for network designers that seek to leverage signatures for providing more robust time.
-In contrast to the setting without signatures, they must ensure that an attacker cannot easily bypass the lower bound on the delay on links with a faulty endpoint.
+In contrast to the setting without signatures, they must ensure that message delay is at least $d-u$, even on links with one faulty endpoint.